Chart Color Schemes

 Residential development activity is lower than average in Denmark according to AreaSearch's national comparison of local real estate markets

-Developers focus on the premium market, with an average dwelling construction value of $453,000.
-In FY-26, commercial approvals reached $772,000, reflecting Denmark's residential nature.
-Compared to Rest of WA, Denmark shows substantially reduced construction (64.0% below regional average per person), which may strengthen demand and prices for existing properties.
-This level is also lower than the national average, suggesting market maturity and possible development constraints.
-Recent development has consisted entirely of standalone homes, maintaining Denmark's traditional low-density character with a focus on family homes.
+In FY-26, commercial approvals totalled $772,000, reflecting the area's residential nature.
+Compared to Rest of WA, Denmark shows significantly reduced construction activity, at 64.0% below the regional average per person.
+This scarcity can strengthen demand and prices for existing properties.
+Nationally, Denmark's development levels are also lower, suggesting market maturity and possible development constraints.
+Recent development has consisted solely of standalone homes, maintaining the area's traditional low density character with a focus on family homes.

-The estimated population count per dwelling approval is 707 people.
-According to AreaSearch's latest quarterly estimate, Denmark is projected to grow by 461 residents through to 2041.
-At current development rates, housing supply may struggle to keep pace with population growth, potentially heightening buyer competition and supporting price increases.
+The estimated population per dwelling approval is 707 people, reflecting a quiet, low activity development environment.
+According to AreaSearch's latest quarterly estimate, Denmark is projected to grow by 457 residents through to 2041.
+At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development